automorphism88/gentoo-overlay/README.md

 disabling plugins.
 Default behavior is as in official Gentoo ebuild.
 Also updated to latest version of calibre more quickly than official Gentoo ebuild.

+games-misc/cowsay
+Modified from Gentoo version to keep upstream default of installing cow files to /usr/share/cows

 games-misc/cowsay-philosoraptor
 See https://bitbucket.org/rohtie/philosoraptor-cowsay-fortune/